isabella232/media-analytics.en-1/help/sdk-implement/cookbook/cookbook-resuming-inactive.md

 * Stalled
 * Buffering

 If a video tracking session remains in an inactive state for longer than 30 minutes, the session will automatically be closed.
 If the user resumes after a previously inactive video tracking session ( `trackPlay`), Media Heartbeat automatically creates a new video session using the previously used video information and metadata, and sends a resume heartbeat event.
-For more information, see [](../../metrics-and-metadata/audio-video-parameters.md).
+For more information, see [Audio and video parameters](../../metrics-and-metadata/audio-video-parameters.md).

 **Manually resume previously closed session -**